tueboesen/Constrained-Neural-Networks/README.md

 pip install -r requirements.txt
 ```
 Note that it might not always work to install the packages through the requirements.txt, since for instance Pytorch have special install requirements if you want gpu support.
 In that case you should look at the individual packages website and see how they each should be installed.
+Furthermore, it should be noted that I have only tested this on Ubuntu.

 ## Project structure
 The project uses MLflow for experiment tracking, Hydra for configuration file management and multiruns.